 This method uses the NVIDIA RTX AI based face tracking solution to generate a face mesh, and track the points between frames.
 This features requires an NVIDIA RTX enabled graphics card, as well as the NVIDIA AR drivers (available here).
 Running on the GPU, this method is far faster than the CPU based alternative and can be used with a 3D Face mesh instead of a 2D mesh.

-This node uses the NVIDIA Broadcast Engine AR SDK as well as a dataset which needs to be manually downloaded, compiled and copied into the NVIDIA AR SDK folder (due to licensing).
+This node uses the NVIDIA Broadcast Engine AR SDK as well as a dataset that needs to be manually downloaded, compiled, and copied into the NVIDIA AR SDK folder (due to licensing).
 This node will not work unless you follow these steps to set up your system prior to launching Notch Builder.
 These steps are taken directly from the official NVIDIA documentation and are repeated here for convenience.